wyattfry/rag-cli/README.md

 # RAG CLI

 A command-line tool with RAG (Retrieval-Augmented Generation) capabilities using local models.
+The AI assistant can execute shell commands, learn from past interactions, and provide contextual responses based on your indexed documents.

 ## Features